SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Tutorials/Tutorial_Apps_Showing_Panel.md

    ![Open a panel action](~/user-guide/images/OpenPanelAction.png)

-1. Publish your changes and check that clicking the button indeed opens the **Metrics** panel.
+1. Publish your changes and check if clicking the button indeed opens the **Metrics** panel.

 ## Next tutorial